Department of Justice is now the Department of Communities and Justice. Find out more >

 If you and your employer come to an agreement, that will be the end of the case.
 You should put any agreement in writing.
 For more information, see

 If you and your employer can't come to an agreement, the Commission will send you a certificate confirming that conciliation was unsuccessful.
-Once you have the certificate, it is possible to make an application to the Federal Court or the Federal Circuit Court.
+Once you have the certificate, you may be able to apply to the Federal Court of Australia or the Federal Circuit and Family Court of Australia.
 For more information, see

 If the Commission member believes that you don't have a good case, or it doesn't have merit, or it doesn't have 'reasonable prospects of success', they should tell you.
 Sometimes they will write this on the certificate.
 If the Commission member tells you this or has put this on the certificate, you should get urgent